jai-sundaram/jai-sundaram/README.md

 # 💫 About Me:
-🔭 I'm currently working on creating my own portfolio website<br>🤝 I'm looking forward to collaborate on open source projects<br>🌱 I'm currently learning React<br>🏠 I'm based in Broadlands, VA<br>
+🔭 I'm currently working on creating an interesting website using react and other front end frameworks<br>🤝 I'm looking forward to collaborate on open source projects<br>🌱 I'm currently learning React<br>🏠 I'm based in Broadlands, VA<br>

 ## 🌐 Socials: